 Behaviour and discipline

-We expect high standards of behaviour, respect and courtesy from all children and adults in our community, to create environment in which all children can be happy and work effectively.
+We expect high standards of behaviour, respect and courtesy from all children and adults in our community, to create an environment in which all children can be happy and work effectively.

-We respect all personal and confidential information, however, if we have particular concerns about a child we may be required to contact our Schools Attendance Officer or the Social Services Department.
+We respect all personal and confidential information.
+However, if we have particular concerns about a child, we may be required to contact our Schools Attendance Officer or the Social Services Department.